Diphalder/Blood-Donation-Application/README.md

 ### 2. Sign In :

    If the user create an account by user his/her phone number and password .
+The app remains loged in user profile untill user logout for his/her account .

 ### 3. Add Message :

+This feature can also be used without login for urgent blood .
+Real time data base store this message .This message is for the Donner who wanted to donate blood .

 ### 4. Urgent Call :

+This feature is for the urgent moment who needs blood .
+User can select blood and find availble person's contract number and his Google Map location so that he could be easily found .

 ### 5. View Messages :

+This feature for the user who wants to donate blood viewing those blood request message.

 ### 6. User location and Donner location :

+This is a special feature in this app .

 ### 7. Donner information :